 If you can’t beat the heat, no matter the temperature outside, then please have a read of my ‘top-10’ factors that increase your hot flushes:

-1. The type and timing of your food and fluid.
 It’s not just about reducing sugar and processed food as we age.
 In menopause, my emphasis is on reducing protein as well.
 Yes, I know that this goes against what you may have heard, but the amount and timing of your protein intake is crucial.
 Protein is ‘thermo-genic’ which means ‘heat-generating’.
 I learnt that years ago in the fitness industry and when I was trying to understand why my hot flushes were so bad, I remembered that high protein diets cause too much stress on the thyroid, liver, kidneys and gut.
 The result?
 Lots of sweat as your body tries to cool down.

-3. Are you active or sedentary during your day?
-The reason I’m asking is because too much or too little exercise influences your hot flushes.
 Moderation is everything and during menopause, both too much and too little exercise can cause more hot flushes.
 If you aren’t sleeping but you are doing lots of heavy, high-intensity exercise most days or you work in a physically-demanding job such as nursing, then your body doesn’t recover overnight.
 This means that your chronic stress hormone called cortisol stays elevated.
 As I explained earlier, then this causes your blood pressure and heart rate to stay higher than normal and you sweat more.
 The same can also be said of women who are mainly sedentary.
 If you aren’t doing some activity, then there is a risk that you aren’t boosting your cells and tissues with oxygen.
 This can lead to fatty liver, poor cardiac health and more hot flushes.

-4. If you already have high blood pressure or heart-health issues, then your heart rate may be higher than normal (unless you are on cardiac medication).
 When our heart rate and blood pressure is higher than normal, this increases heat production in the body.
 Part of the reason for this, is because as we transition through menopause and we are ageing, our blood vessels become more constricted.
 Not only are they ageing, but we are losing muscle density as well.
 What this means is that our muscles (and our sweat glands) change when we lose oestrogen, so our ability to regulate heat and sweating changes too.

-5. The environment and the climate you live in impacts on your hot flushes too.
 New genetic research shows that we all have DNA that are receptive to living in either hot or cooler climates.
 If we are out of sync with the genetically-set DNA, then in menopause, this can cause more discomfort and hot flushes.
 I have women on my programme from Alice Springs in Australia – as one of the hottest places on the continent, I am so thankful that they have come on board.
 One of the problems with living in such a hot climate is that we tend to live inside in air-conditioning and this changes our Vitamin D absorption which can dive-down in menopause.
 Vitamin D is a hormone and because our skin is the largest organ in the body and has numerous oestrogen receptors in it, menopause affects our Vitamin D absorption too.
 When levels are low, then hot flushes become worse and so too, does calcium absorption, so it’s important that women get their Vitamin D levels checked – even more so when it’s so hot outside that it’s cooler to live inside.

-6. Your SLEEP quality and quantity.
 I think many of you would have already discovered that it’s a catch-22 between not sleeping and night sweats – on one hand the night sweats wake you up, but on the other hand, when you can’t stay asleep, your hot flushes, night sweats and feelings of anxiety become worse.
 Yes?
 Well, there is a reason for this.
 When we aren’t sleeping, we aren’t recovering and restoring our immune system overnight.
 We also aren’t fat-burning or recovering from our day-to-day activities.
 What then happens, is that our adrenal glands make more cortisol.
 To do this, they use our lovely calming progesterone, which is also why women in menopause experience more anxiety as well – and it’s also why in both of the MyMT 12 week programmes, the first module you listen to, is how to sleep all night.
 It’s that important.

 All of these powerful nutrients are needed to restore hormonal health as you transition through menopause.
 For example, the beautiful trace mineral called iodine, is a vital component of hormones produced by the thyroid gland that are responsible for a number of important functions in your body.
 This includes metabolism, nerve and muscle function, regulation of body temperature and blood cell production.
 If you don’t get enough iodine-rich foods, your hot flushes can become worse.
 This is why I have a nutritional programme in the MyMT programmes, that is rich in iodine and all the other nutrients that we need during menopause and into the years beyond.
 My nutritional information comes out of women’s healthy ageing research.

-8. If you have leaky gut syndrome OR inflammatory disease of the bowel e.g. diverticulitis or irritable bowel syndrome (IBS), then your hot flushes and your sleep may be worse.
 Leaky gut affects the entire body and whilst I do recommend seeing a suitable health practitioner in case you have certain medical concerns, so many women have developed leaky-gut (as I did too), that I have researched what to do to turn this around.
 If this is you, then the continual presence of inflammation in your gut and bowel increases heat in the body too.
 When heat and inflammation remain high, then this leads to poor sleep which sets off night sweats.

 When we go into peri-menopause, it’s a little bit like puberty and pregnancy – our hormones are changing and our body is trying to adjust.
 It took me hours and hours of research to figure out how to reduce our symptoms in menopause and allow our body to adapt to this changing hormonal environment, whilst still living the life we love to live.
 Re-adjusting our hormones to match our biological ageing is key and it’s why, if we keep doing the same old things that we have done in the past, then often we are fighting against this new hormonal environment.